HBPol/rag-trader/README.md

 #### Run pre-commit locally

-The root `.pre-commit-config.yaml` bundles the exact linting and formatting jobs that CI runs:
-Ruff (lint + format), Black, isort, mypy (Python API & pipelines), ESLint, and Prettier (web).
-Run the hooks locally from the repository root before opening a PR:
+The root [`.pre-commit-config.yaml`](.pre-commit-config.yaml) defines the exact linting and formatting jobs that GitHub Actions executes.
+Python-focused hooks (Ruff, Black, isort, mypy) target the `api/` and `pipelines/` packages, while the JavaScript/TypeScript hooks (ESLint and Prettier) cover the `web/` app.
+Run everything from the repository root before opening a PR—there's no need to `cd` into individual packages, because `pre-commit run --all-files` mirrors the CI workflow one-for-one:

 ```bash
 pre-commit install      # sets up the Git hook using the shared virtualenv